 You might have noticed that many middle-aged women and older women sport short hairstyles.
 Why do older women have short hair?

-There are three reasons that make short hair a great choice for women of all ages—and especially popular for older women.
+Three reasons make short hair an excellent choice for women of all ages and especially popular for older women.

 Or, maybe you’ve reached that age now.
 You want something shorter that is less of a hassle to wash, dry, and style.
 Some short hairstyles don’t even require styling with heat tools.